NadezdaSamorokova/twin_peaks_game/README.md

 # Twin Peaks Game

-Game based on the show Twin Peaks.
-Statisc jump and coolect game with no responsive design.
-With attend to apdate it.
-All images and sounds are used for the learning purposes only.
+Statisc jump and collect web game based on the show Twin Peaks.
+All images are used for the learning purposes only.

 ## Used technologies